Seen this dreaded This site may be hacked message about your own site in Google Search?

 display(which you’ll find many and most would be legitimate).

-- Look into the root of the WordPress install, inside .htaccess, inside wp-content folder, files inside your active theme, inside plugins, must-use and drop-in plugins.
+- Manually inspect .htaccess, files inside wp-content folder, files inside your active theme, inside plugins, must-use and drop-in plugins.

 - Look inside the database for any injected scripts.